mariyajohn0/verify-app/README.md

 # Verify App

-Verify App is a comprehensive verification platform that allows users to verify their details such as email, phone number, Aadhar, GST, PAN card, bank account details, and pincode using official government APIs.
+Verify App is a comprehensive verification platform that allows users to verify their details such as email, phone number, Aadhar, GST, PAN card, bank account details, and pincode using government APIs.

 ## Features
 - **User Registration & Login**: Secure user authentication system using MongoDB to store user details.